Trump helped parents shield millions from taxes: New York Times

 WASHINGTON (Reuters) - U.S. President Donald Trump engaged in tax schemes that included cases of fraud in which he and his siblings helped their parents dodge taxes, the New York Times reported on Tuesday.

-The Times investigation, which a Trump lawyer said was inaccurate, showed Trump received the equivalent today of at least $413 million from his father’s real estate business, citing a “vast trove” of confidential tax return and financial records.
+The Times investigation, which a Trump lawyer said was inaccurate, showed Trump received the equivalent today of at least $413 million from his father’s real estate business.
+The newspaper cited a “vast trove” of confidential tax return and financial records.

 The Times reported that much of that fortune came to Trump because he helped his parents evade taxes, setting up a fake corporation with his siblings to disguise millions of dollars in gifts from their parents.

-During his presidential campaign, Trump promoted himself as a self-made real estate mogul who started out with only a “very small” loan from his businessman father, Fred Trump.”
+During his presidential campaign, Trump promoted himself as a self-made real estate mogul who started out with only a “very small” loan from his businessman father, Fred Trump.

-The Times said its findings were based on more than 200 tax returns from Fred Trump, his companies and various Trump partnerships and trusts.
-The records did not include Donald Trump’s personal tax returns.

 Trump lawyer Charles Harder told the Times: “President Trump had virtually no involvement whatsoever with these matters.”